 Including everyone being near death.
 Examples: Raging Mariner that your DPS didn’t hold back on, Tyrannical Grievous Moroes, and just… Hyrja in general.

 - Often the tank becomes your lowest priority during heavy damage since they have better survivability cooldowns than anyone.
 It still doesn’t hurt to throw them a rejuv but if you’re short on global cooldowns then use your own judgement.

 - Cast Rejuvenation and Germination on anyone that’s going to be hit before the damage hits.
 This is quite a few global cooldowns so prepare early.

 - Put down Efflorescence.
-If you’re wearing 4T20 or Soul of the Archdruid then Swiftmend as the damage hits.
+If you’re wearing Soul of the Archdruid then Swiftmend as the damage hits.

 - Use Regrowth on the lowest HP party member to try to stablilize.